amrutha1098/repo-search/README.md

 The git hub repo for repo-search [link](https://github.com/kesavan-rangan/repo-search)

-The original repo for this can be found in [Github](https://github.com/amrutha1098/repo_search_auto)
+The original repo for automation this can be found in https://github.com/amrutha1098/repo_search_auto

 Automated framework for repository Search [Github](https://github.com/kesavan-rangan/repo-search)